China is the largest media market in the world, and has the world's largest online population.

 With nearly 1.2 billion viewers, TV is a popular news source and the sector is competitive, especially in cities.
 State-run Chinese Central TV (CCTV) is China's largest media company.
 Its provincial and municipal stations offer a total of around 2,100 channels.
 China is a major market for pay-TV, which is almost entirely delivered by cable.

 China spends hugely on TV, radio, online and press outlets targeted at international audiences, aiming to extend its political influence and boost its image.
 It is less keen to allow foreign players into the domestic market.Phenomenal online growth

-With 564 million internet users at the end of 2012 (China Internet Network Information Centre), China has the world's largest net-using population.
+With 591 million internet users (China Internet Network Information Centre, July 2013), China has the world's largest net-using population.
 Mobile platforms are the main means of web surfing.

 Social networking has seen phenomenal growth.
 The number of microblog users reached 309 million in 2012; the leading platform is Sina Weibo.
 The top search engine is Baidu.